-Destroying nested reports To destroy a nested report, use the DESTROY keyword with the Modify method.
+Destroying nested reports

+To destroy a nested report, use the DESTROY keyword with the Modify method.
 The nested report disappears immediately.

-For more about creating and destroying controls in a DataWindow object or report, see Chapter 3, Dynamically Changing DataWindow Objects.
+For more about creating and destroying controls in a DataWindow object or report, see Dynamically Changing DataWindow Objects.

-For a list of properties of nested reports, see the DataWindow Reference.
+For a list of properties of nested reports, see Section 3.2.13, "Properties for Report controls in DataWindow objects" in DataWindow Reference.

-Using crosstabs
+2.12 Using crosstabs